moltin/taxjar-example/README.md

  ## Demonstration Scenario

-In this example project we will demostrate how to calculate sales tax via TaxJar and integrate it with your Moltin cart.
+In this example project we will demonstrate how to calculate sales tax via TaxJar and integrate it with your Moltin cart.

 We will use clothing as an example because the tax rules differ based on the state, city and item (pretax) cost so allows us to check different scenarios.